 - Faster shutter: Has higher mechanical shutter speed (4001/sec vs 4000/sec) to freeze action.

 - Longer lasting: Gets more shots (410 versus 300) out of a single battery charge.

 - More affordable: Was introduced into a lower priced category (60 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in September 2008).

-If the count of relative strengths (bullet points above) is taken as a measure, the GH1 emerges as the winner of the contest (5 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GH1 comes out slightly ahead of the G1 (5 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the GH1 or the G1 handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.